markolly/puppet-debian-vagrant/README.md

 chmod +x .git/hooks/pre-commit
 ```

 To bypass pre-commit git hook tests run commits with the --no-verify option or -n flag.
+This is particularly useful when making changes to tests.

 ```
 git commit -nm "Commit message"